sigmf/SigMF/sigmf-spec.md

    words rather than whitespace or underscores.

 Rules for SigMF Metadata files:
-1. A Metadata file MUST only describe one dataset file.
+1. A Metadata file MUST only describe one Dataset file.
 1. A Metadata file MUST be stored in UTF-8 encoding.
 1. A Metadata file MUST have a `.sigmf-meta` filename extension.
-1. A Metadata file MUST be in the same directory as the dataset file it describes.
+1. A Metadata file MUST be in the same directory as the Dataset file it describes.
-1. It is RECOMMENDED that the base filenames (not including file extension) of a Recording's Metadata and dataset files be identical.
+1. It is RECOMMENDED that the base filenames (not including file extension) of a Recording's Metadata and Dataset files be identical.

 Rules for SigMF Dataset files:
 1. The Dataset file MUST have a `.sigmf-data` filename extension.